-Here are my thoughts on some offseason free agent moves and trades, including Shin-Soo Choo, Anibal Sanchez and the trade of Kendrys Morales to the Mariners.
+Here is my take on a few more offseason moves and trades, including Shin-Soo Choo, Anibal Sanchez, Kendrys Morales and Stephen Drew.

 Shin-Soo Choo Signs with the Reds